Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 ### Create and attach a HTTPRoute

-Lets create a simple echo app with a HTTPRoute and 2 Services (one that routes to the app, and one that uses an externalName) in the first cluster.
+Let's create a simple echo app with a HTTPRoute and 2 Services (one that routes to the app, and one that uses an externalName) in the first cluster.
 Remember to replace the hostnames.
 Again we are creating this in the single hub cluster for now.
 In `T1`, run:

 ```bash